 Silver membership status

-Hotels.com Rewards Visa cardholders will receive Silver membership status for their first year.
+Hotels.com Rewards Visa cardholders will receive Silver membership status.
 Silver status is helpful for a smoother booking experience, but it doesn’t offer much in the way of luxury.
 Nevertheless, select properties offer Silver members free breakfast, Wi-Fi, airport transfers and spa vouchers (at “VIP Access” hotels).

 The biggest perks revolve around priority customer service, including the “Price Guarantee Plus” and the “Hassle-free Travel Guarantee.”
 These two benefits allow you to change or cancel your booking if you find a better deal, and Hotels.com will match the price and refund the difference with minimal cancellation fees.

 Fortunately, the card’s high rewards rate on everyday spending should make it easier to earn stamps that take you to even higher membership status.
 After you’ve earned 30 stamps, you’ll qualify for Gold membership status, which comes with better benefits including free room upgrades, early check-in and guaranteed late check-out (when available).

 Travel interruption and cancellation protection is one of the more valuable types of travel insurance that you normally see on higher-end travel cards.
 Generally, this perk on premium cards reimburses you for non-refundable travel tickets or activities in the case of an accident or other qualifying personal reasons — like if you decide it isn’t safe to travel.